Ug99: Geographic spread

-Because stem rust (as with many fungi) spreads its spores across long distances with the help of natural air currents, containment is difficult.
-Advances in fluid mechanics which are commonly used for meteorology have also aided Ug99 dispersal prediction.
-This is especially important for inter-continental, intermitent spread, such as from Eastern South Africa to Western Australia.
+Stem rust spreads its spores easily across long distances with the help of natural air currents which makes containment difficult.
+Furthermore, this spread is exacerbated by natural environmental flows such as ocean and air currents.
+This is especially important for inter-continental, intermittent spread, such as from Eastern South Africa to Western Australia.
+Lagrangian coherent structures can be used to predict spore movement as they are believed to play a significant role in spore movement.

 China

-Although Ug99 has not yet reached China, other stem rust races already have, and an effort is under way to marry resistance against present races with future needs for resistance against Ug99 whenever it arrives.
+Although Ug99 had not reached China in 2020, other stem rust races already have, and an effort is under way to marry resistance against present races with future needs for resistance against Ug99 whenever it arrives.

 Lebanon

 Although Sr5, Sr21, Sr9e, Sr7b, Sr11, Sr6, Sr8a, Sr9g, Sr9b, Sr30, Sr17, Sr9a, Sr9d, Sr10, SrTmp, Sr38, and SrMcN are no longer effective in Lebanon, Sr11, Sr24, and Sr31 still are which is diagnostic for the absence of Ug99 from Lebanon.